North American Sabreliner

-The North American Sabreliner, later sold as the Rockwell Sabreliner, is an American mid-sized business jet developed by North American Aviation.
-It was offered to the United States Air Force (USAF) in response to its Utility Trainer Experimental (UTX) program.
+The North American Sabreliner, later sold as the Rockwell Sabreliner, is a mid-sized business jet designed and produced by American aircraft manufacturer North American Aviation.
 It was named "Sabreliner" due to the similarity of the wing and tail to North American's F-86 Sabre jet fighter.

-Military variants, designated T-39 Sabreliner, were used by the USAF, United States Navy (USN), and United States Marine Corps (USMC) after the USAF placed an initial order in 1959.
-The Sabreliner was also developed into a commercial variant.
+The Sabreliner was developed during the late 1950s and early 1960s.
+On September 16, 1958, the prototype Sabreliner made its maiden flight; it received a type certificate from the Federal Aviation Administration (FAA) in April 1963.
+It was offered to the United States Air Force (USAF) to fulfil its Utility Trainer Experimental (UTX) program.
+Introduced in 1962 under the T-39 Sabreliner designation, multiple military variants were operated by the USAF, United States Navy (USN), and United States Marine Corps (USMC) after the USAF placed an initial order in 1959.
+The type was deployed during the Vietnam War, replacing the Martin B-57 Canberra for transporting high-priority cargo.
+It was also operated as a trainer aircraft in several different capacities.